 I’ve always traveled on a tight budget, and Sweden is rightfully notorious for being an expensive travel destination.
 Even a dorm bed in a hostel in Stockholm will easily cost 250 SEK, or $30 USD, per night.

-With only six full days in Sweden, I decided that I wanted to spend three in Stockholm and three chasing the Northern lights in Abisko.
-In Stockholm, my two friends and I saved by splitting an Airbnb three ways (not a member yet?
-Use my link to get a discount off your first stay!).
+With only six full days in Sweden, I decided that I wanted to spend three in Stockholm and three in Abisko, Northern lights spotting.
+In Stockholm, my two friends and I saved major money by splitting an Airbnb three ways (not a member yet?
+Use my link to get a $40 discount off your first stay!).

 Flight from Stockholm to Kiruna: $61.65 on SAS

 Flight from Kiruna to Stockholm: $59.19 on Norwegian Airlines